Ernesto002/music-reviews/README.md

 ## Database

-To migrate and seed db run:
+To migrate and seed db run the following in your terminal:

 ```bash
 $ rake db:migrate